andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 of them has endured unwanted abuses however large or small that weighs on their decision to perform in this piece.

 I'm not brave for walking naked in a room full of people.
-Renay and McKelynn and Linda and Alexandra and Cate and Dana and Allie and Carrie and Alyce are.
-They may not consider themselves brave but it takes a hell of a lot more courage for them to step around that curtain than it does for me.
+Alexandra and Renay and Cate and Allie and McKelynn and Carrie and Alyce and Dana and Linda are.
 And I respect and admire them for it.

 A few times during rehearsal breaks the topic of nudity would get brought up.
 Each woman had a different perspective, a different story, a different mindset, a different journey.
 And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.
-Despite the fact that each woman had their own story of acceptance and comfort level with the nudity, almost every conversation ended up with the  to separate nudity from sexualization.
-Nearly every woman remarked that they were much more comfortable accepting the nudity when
+Despite the fact that each woman had their own story of acceptance and comfort level with the nudity, almost every conversation ended up with the necessity to separate nudity from sexualization.
+Nearly every woman remarked that they were much more comfortable accepting the nudity when it was a de-sexualized environment where everybody realizes that we're just expressing ourselves with our *bodies*.
+Our society's puritanical abhorrence to nudity seems a bit childish when you look at it that way.

-I can't speak for the other members of the cast but I was slightly surprised how quickly the nudity became just another part of the performance.
+I can't speak for the other members of the cast but I was slightly surprised how quickly the nudity became, for lack of a better word, *meh*.
 I'm sure it had something to do with us scrambling to rip off all our clothes as quickly as possible while remembering our steps for the next pass.
 But as I stated earlier, everybody comported themselves in the most professional way possible.
 The nudity